-Email, as an inbound marketing tool, primarily serves three purposes, to:
+Email, as an inbound marketing tool, primarily serves three purposes:

 - Routinely engage your contacts through your CRM

-When using email in your CRM, like Hubspot, Marketo or Pardot, it’s important to take advantage of the automation and workflow features that these CRM tools allow.
+When using email in your CRM, like Hubspot, Marketo, or Pardot, it’s important to take advantage of these CRM tools’ automation and workflow features.
 BUT, do so carefully.
 Forcing every contact into loosely-gathered database groups or all-for-one workflows is only going to alienate your contacts.
 When people receive emails that don’t offer value directly to them, they become actively disengaged.
 With mass messaging you run the risk of self-imploding your database with a lot of unhappy users and unsubscribers.

 Email as a Promotional Tool

-An integral, but often overlooked, component of inbound marketing success is the promotion behind new, repurposed or aggregated content.
-A lot of great inbound marketing teams spend so much time focusing on content ideation, content creation and content publishing, that they forget that all of those marketing efforts are fruitless if they’re never received.
+An integral, but often overlooked, component of inbound marketing success is the promotion of new, repurposed, or aggregated content.
+A lot of great inbound marketing teams spend so much time focusing on content ideation, content creation, and content publishing, that they forget that all of those marketing efforts are fruitless if they’re never received.

 Much to the dismay of skeptics, email is still the simplest and fastest way to promote new content to highly targeted groups and individual contacts.
 So, don’t overlook it.
 If email isn’t part of your inbound marketing promotion, you’re missing a vital contributor to your campaign’s success.

-According to Hubspot, 86% of consumers want to receive promotional email from their preferred brands at least monthly.
+According to Hubspot, 86% of consumers want to receive promotional emails from their preferred brands at least monthly.
 So, make your consumers happy.
 Send them emails.

-Promotional emails are especially effective for providers of consumers goods, like retailers and e-commerce sites.
+Promotional emails are especially effective for providers of consumers goods, such as retailers and e-commerce sites.

 Email as a Reminder of Follow-up